-September 2014 the DfE published statutory guidance regarding the support of pupils with medical conditions in school.
-The guidance can be found by following this link: https://www.gov.uk/government/publications/supporting-pupils-at-school-with-medicalconditions
+The DfE published statutory guidance regarding the support of pupils with medical conditions in school.
+The guidance can be found by following this link: Supporting pupils with medical conditions at school - GOV.UK (www.gov.uk)

-The head of School will monitor the implementation of this policy and will submit periodic evaluation reports on its effectiveness to the governing body.
+The Head of School will monitor the implementation of this policy and will submit periodic evaluation reports on its effectiveness to the governing body.